kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Spatial filter](./img/filters-10.png)

-1. **Biome type dropdown:** Using this you can filter the data according to the biome types.
-2. **Critical biodiversity type dropdown** Using this you can filter the data according to the critical biodiversity areas.
+1. **Critical biodiversity type dropdown** Using this you can filter the data according to the critical biodiversity areas.
-3. **Protected area dropdown:** Using this you can filter the data according to the protected area types.
+2. **Ecosystem dropdown:** Using this you can filter the data according to the ecosystem types.

 ## Summary